-An Cache Read operation consists of three steps (see Table 7: Commands):
+An Cache Read operation consists of three steps (see Table 10: Commands):

-- 1. One bus cycle is required to setup the Cache Read command (the same as the standard Read command). - 2.
-Five (refer to Table 5: Address Insertion) bus cycles are then required to input the Start Address. - 3.
+- One bus cycle is required to setup the Cache Read command (the same as the standard Read command) - 2.
+Four or Five (refer to Table 6 and Table 7) bus cycles are then required to input the Start Address - 3.
 One bus cycle is required to issue the Cache Read confirm command to start the P/E/R Controller.

-The Start Address must be at the beginning of a page (Column Address = 00h, see Table 6: Address Definition).
-This allows the data to be output uninterrupted after the latency time (tBLBH1), see Figure 7: Cache Read Operation.
+The Start Address must be at the beginning of a page (Column Address = 00h, see Table 8 and Table 9).
+This allows the data to be output uninterrupted after the latency time (tBLBH1), see Figure 9